synergistic-silobusters/flintandsteel/README.md

 ## Updating

-`gulp cleanModules` will make sure that all the modules are the latest versions and ascertain that there are no unneeded modules downloaded.
+`gulp clean:modules` will make sure that all the modules are the latest versions and ascertain that there are no unneeded modules downloaded.
+This clears out noth npm and bower modules.

 This will reduce the ammount of conflicts rising from versioning and previous experiments.